Entrepreneurship at UTC

 For non-business majors, UTC's Rollins College of Business also offers an Entrepreneurship minor to fill out any interdisciplinary majors' collegiate experience.

-The UTC CEO Club (student-led Collegiate Entrepreneurs Organization) sponsors an annual student Elevator Pitch each fall.
-The Pitch Competition inspires students to move beyond classroom theory to actual application and provides invaluable lessons in salesmanship and business analysis.
+The Center for Innovation and Entrepreneurship sponsors two annual student Pitch Competitions each academic year.
+The pitch competitions inspire students to move beyond classroom theory to actual application and provides invaluable lessons in salesmanship and business analysis.
 After excellent mentoring from UTC entrepreneurship faculty and community members, UTC students have represented UTC and Chattanooga extremely well at regional and national competitions.
 UTC has been fortunate to receive sponsorship from the LampPost Group and an anonymous donor, as well as a sponsorship from Launch Tennessee for participating in their statewide University Venture Challenge Competition.

 At UTC, students also benefit from the insight and experience of the area’s most successful entrepreneurs – who partner with the school to ensure that fresh minds are exposed to the tried and true.
 The Entrepreneurship department works closely with the TSBDC (Tennessee Small Business Development Center), the INCubator (Hamilton County's Business Development Center), Co.Lab, and the Edney Innovation Center in the Innovation District of downtown Chattanooga.